nnichols/nnichols.github.io/_posts/2018-12-31-evolution-mechanics.markdown

 ### Fitness Based Scanning

-Fitness based scanning attempts to make the process of reproduction smarter, while still maintaining a probabilistic nature.
+Fitness-based scanning attempts to make the process of reproduction smarter, while still maintaining a probabilistic nature.
 As my [research advisor](https://sun.iwu.edu/~mliffito/) always said, "It's always more efficient to reuse information you already have."
 In this case, the fitness score is a prime candidate for reuse.
 We already know that solutions with better fitness scores are more likely to be selected from the population, but what if individual alleles were more likely to be chosen too?